Jeremy Pena Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in MLB.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 19th in the league.

-- The Pirates have the 21st-ranked team ERA across all MLB pitching staffs (4.91).
+- The Pirates' 4.73 team ERA ranks 17th among all MLB pitching staffs.

-- Pirates pitchers combine to rank 19th in baseball in home runs allowed (13 total, 1.3 per game).
+- Pirates pitchers combine to rank 19th in baseball in home runs surrendered (15 total, 1.4 per game).

-- The Pirates will send Keller (1-0) to make his third start of the season.
+- The Pirates are sending Hill (0-1) to the mound to make his third start of the season.

-- In his most recent time out on Wednesday, the righty threw seven innings against the Boston Red Sox, giving up one earned run while surrendering four hits.
+- The lefty last pitched on Friday against the Chicago White Sox, when he went four innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.